jhpyle/docassemble/_docs/functions.md

 The `get_emails()` function returns a [list] of objects representing e-mail addresses generated with [`interview_email()`].
-For more information about how users can send e-mails to interviews, see the documentation for the [e-mail to interview] feature.
+For more information about how users can send e-mails to interview sessions, see the documentation for the [e-mail to interview] feature.

 Each object in the [list] returned by `get_emails()` has the following
 attributes: